-ISP needs to obtain a permanent labor scheduling solution.
-Currently, the ISP utilizes Microsoft Outlook for scheduling through the use of shared calendars.
-While Outlook provides up-to-date schedule information for users, it was not designed to be used as a labor scheduling solution.
-There is a working group that has been assembled to look at this as a solution for our scheduling issues.
+Schedule Anywhere is a web-based scheduling application that has been field tested in District 10.
+This software will be implemented in 2010 to be used in all Districts to replace Microsoft Outlook Calendar.

+Consolidated Department-wide Electronic Records System (CDERS)

+On January 1, 2009, the Department implemented a new records management system known as CDERS.
+The initial scope of CDERS included the establishment of a single point of case number issuance across all divisions in the Department of Public Safety and the establishment of a master name index (MNI) function that would serve as a single point by which to query multiple legacy databases within the Department.
+CDERS, developed internally by the DPS Technology Services Bureau, was created using modern information technology platforms and concepts.
+The ISP soon identified opportunities to utilize CDERS for consolidating other records administration functions that had previously been considered disparate.
+In May, Technology Services completed the development of a Radio Log application within CDERS.
+Previously, each of the six ISP communications centers maintained a separate Radio Log using Microsoft Access.
+The data contained within these logs were not accessible from a central source.
+Moving the Radio Log function into CDERS created a central repository for all communications log data from each of the six ISP communications centers and District 16.
+The CDERS Radio Log was formally implemented in July.

+Finally, a citation accountability function was added to CDERS in the fall of 2009.
+This function allows personnel at Fleet and Supply to record numerical ranges of paper uniform citations received at the ISP Warehouse.
+As these paper citation booklets are issued to the Division’s Citation Control Officers, these transactions are recorded in the citation accountability function within CDERS.
+Likewise, when the Citation Control Officers issue paper citation booklets to troopers within their command, those transactions are recorded in CDERS.
+Ultimately, as paper citations are issued or voided, a record is entered into CDERS of each paper citation number and its disposition.

 Facilities

-District 1 – Currently working with DAS on fixing HVAC problems throughout the facility.
+District 1 – Currently working with DAS on fixing HVAC problems as well as boiler issues throughout the facility.
 There is pending litigation with the contractor as well as the architect in getting these concerns taken care of.
 Continuing elevator problems seem to crop up on a routine basis.
 Improvements have been made to the District 1 evidence rooms which now meet CALEA Standards.

 District 2 - Currently working with DAS on fixing numerous problems throughout the facility to include; HVAC, settling concerns, cracked walls, tile floors, stairways, cabinetry, soffits, windows, doors, water infiltration, elevator, etc. There is pending litigation with the contractor as well as the architect in getting these concerns taken care of.
-Improvements were made to ISP evidence room to meet standards.
+Improvements were made to ISP evidence room to meet CALEA standards.

-District 3 – A new fourteen (14) room addition is in its final phase of completion and expected completion is early February as it now stands.
-There will then be a remodel project to the existing side of the facility that will take a few weeks to complete.
+District 3 – A new fourteen (14) room addition to the current facility has been completed.
+In addition the remodel project on the existing side of the facility has been renovated as well this past year.
 There are plans to remodel the lower level to accommodate evidence storage needs for all divisions.
-With the additional outside storage area, once renovations are completed, this district will meet CALEA Standards.
+With the additional outside storage area, this district will meet CALEA Standards.